mblackford/blog/_posts/2025-03-08-fargate-spot-in-production.md

----
-title: "Using Fargate Spot in Production Without Getting Burned (and Still Save ~60%)"
-date: 2025-03-08
-tags: [aws, devops, cost-optimisation]
-summary: >
-A guide to safely using AWS ECS Fargate Spot for real workloads without compromising reliability.
----

 # Using Fargate Spot in Production Without Getting Burned (and Still Save ~60%)

 In a recent consulting project, I tackled an interesting challenge that combined my passion for cloud cost optimization with the practicalities of AWS infrastructure.
 I devised a strategy that allowed me to reduce compute costs by around **60%** using **AWS Fargate Spot** instances, all while maintaining reliability.
 Here's how I did it.